NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 ##### 4.5.1 SEQ+: Rearranging the Computation Stages

-1. What difference between SEQ and SEQ+ on PC ?
+1. What difference between SEQ and SEQ+ in terms of PC(program counter) ?

    In SEQ, the value of PC is updated at the end of an clock cycle, namely at the last stages of an instruction.
 Note that the new value of PC has been already computed at the end of the cycle even though it has not been updated to the PC register, but it will be update at the beginning of next clock cycle.
 (See Figure 4.25).